Rick Ware Racing NASCAR Visit

-Sgt.
-Joseph Hughes(left) an Infantryman with the 3rd Battalion, 15th Infantry Regiment, 2nd Armored Brigade Combat Team, applies face paint alongside Adrienne LeBlanc a Neuroscience Specialist with Biohaven Pharmaceuticals to Tamarcus Morgan an employee of Rick Ware Racing NASCAR Cup Series, during an MWR event March 22, 2021 at Fort Stewart, Georgia.
-The Rick Ware Racing crew members explore different cities each year speaking and interacting with Soldiers across the world as a special thank you for their service.
+Spc.
+Edwards Combs an Infantryman with the 3rd Battalion, 15th Infantry Regiment, 2nd Armored Brigade Combat Team, and Matt Hendrics a Social Media and Marketing representative for the Rick Ware Racing NASCAR Cup Series change a tire during an MWR event on March 22, 2021 at Fort Stewart, Georgia.
+Hendrics and Combs were able to swap out tires in under six seconds.

 (U.S. Army photo by Spc.
 Devron Bost)